 It might take time to learn different aspects of freelance writing but take heart.
 In due course, you will reap the benefits.

 2).
 Pick a Freelance Writing Niche.

 Choosing a freelance writing niche is essential for freelance writing success.
-It’s true that you can write on any topic, but it makes sense to pick one or two niches on to focus your efforts on.
+You can indeed write on any topic, but it makes sense to pick one or two niches to focus your efforts on.

 For instance, I’m interested in digital marketing and technology.
-So, these are the areas where I concentrate my freelance writing efforts on.
+So, these are the areas where I concentrate my freelance writing efforts.